-If you would like to try removing sugar, grains, dairy, eggs, legumes and caffeine from your own daily diet to see if it will dramatically improve your own health, here is what you might expect:
+If you would like to try removing sugar, grains, dairy, eggs, legumes, and caffeine from your daily diet to see if it will dramatically improve your health, here is what you might expect:

 Clear your calendar and plan on staying home for the first three days.
-I basically stayed in bed most of the time (sometimes my arms and hands were weak and it felt hard to even to hold a book to read).
+I stayed in bed most of the time (sometimes my arms and hands were weak, and it felt difficult even to hold a book to read).

 Remove as many Unnecessary Stress Factors from Your Daily Life as You Can

 The last thing you need while you’re trying to detoxify your body is to have extra stress hormones like cortisol pumping through your system.
-Try to construct your life so that you can feel peaceful, positive, and supported.
+Try to construct your life to feel peaceful, positive, and supported.